 The academic standing of a student is expressed in terms of a cumulative grade point average (CGPA).
 When a course is completed, the number of grade points earned is determined by multiplying the credit hours earned for that course by the grade points assigned to the letter grade earned.
 The cumulative grade point average is determined by dividing the total number of grade points earned by the total number of credit hours which the student attempted except for credit hours in courses from which the student withdraws in good standing or for courses in which the student received grades which are not considered when determining the CGPA.
-Credit hours and grades which are not used in computing the CGPA include (1) hours attempted in a repeated course, provided the number of repeats does not exceed two (see section entitled "Repeating A Course"), (2) hours attempted in a course for which the grade "I" is in effect, and (3) hours attempted in a course for which the grade "IP" is in effect.
+Credit hours and grades which are not used in computing the CGPA include (1) hours attempted in a repeated course, provided the number of repeats does not exceed two (see section entitled "Repeating A Course"), (2) hours attempted in a course for which the grade "IP" is in effect.